 Critics scores: 80 on Rotten Tomatoes; 58 on Metacritic

 This week’s craft beer: Fort Rock Brewing’s Intergalactic Hop Goblin (7% ABV)

 Why did Heather Smith dare Daniel and Corky to watch Sleepaway Camp?
 “It’s campy, it’s fun, it’s kind of fucked up.”

 IMDB synopsis: “Angela Baker, a traumatized and very shy young girl, is sent to summer camp with her cousin.
 Shortly after her arrival, anyone with sinister or less than honorable intentions gets their comeuppance.”

-Ratings for Sleepaway Camp: Daniel – Reverse Dare; Corky – Reverse Dare
+Ratings: Daniel – Reverse Dare; Corky – Reverse Dare

 Follow Dare Daniel on Facebook, Twitter and Instagram.
 Be sure to listen, rate, review and subscribe to the show on iTunes, PlayerFM, Listen Notes or wherever you get your podcasts.
 New episodes come out every other Tuesday!
 Help support the show by clicking the Donate button on the Dare Daniel homepage, and submit your movie dares.
 Read more of Daniel’s reviews at Dare Daniel and Rotten Tomatoes.